RESEARCH

 Health Communication

 The majority of my work in the area of health communication has centered on media effects on the body image, including the effects of social media on body image concerns and a comparative study on the effects of body talk on Facebook on teenagers’ self-esteem.
-In addition, I am also involved in several other health communication–related research projects, such as a comparative research study on news selection in the context of depressive symptoms.
+In addition, I have been actively engaged in various other research projects related to health communication.
+These include a comparative study on news selection in relation to depressive symptoms, investigating how responsible reporting of suicide news can help prevent suicides, and exploring how the media frames the issue of air pollution.

 Comparative Media and Communication Studies